bbroens/VacaturesApi/README.md

 ## Extending the application

-This API is a good starting point for working with CQRS and VSA using modern best practises.
+This API is a good starting point for working with CQRS and vertical slice architecture using modern best practises.
-I tried to keep it simple and easy to adapt, so you can focus on adding the features you need such as caching or protected routes using Identity or any other authentication mechanism.
+I tried to keep it simple and easy to adapt, so you can focus on adding the features you need.

+To keep the application easy to run and test, I have not included any authentication blocks.
+If you need authentication, you can add easily protected routes using Identity and JWT for example.